 Activities in Phinda Game Reserve

-- There are plenty of activities to keep you busy with game drives, bush walks, canoeing on the Mzinene River, white rhino tracking and even a Mzinene riverboat cruise to watch the sunrise or sunset.
+- There are plenty of activities to keep you busy with game drives, bush walks, canoeing on the Mzinene River, and white rhino tracking

 - Scenic flights over the reserve and scuba diving off the coast can be arranged too.